osm-search/Nominatim/docs/library/Getting-Started.md

     The library also misses a proper installation routine, so some manipulation of the PYTHONPATH is required.
-At the moment, use is only recommended for developers wit some experience in Python.
+At the moment, use is only recommended for developers with some experience in Python.

 ## Installation